 Material selection: The material selection of rubber expansion joints varies depending on pressure, temperature, fluid, and other parameters.
-Common materials are EPDM, IIR, NBR, PTFE, and their combination with these materials depends on the application.
-Rubber joints can change the diameter of the outer tube according to the design conditions.
+Standard materials are EPDM, IIR, NBR, PTFE, and their combination with these materials depends on the application.
+In addition, rubber joints can change the diameter of the outer tube according to the design conditions.

 We have a line of different Rubber Joints.
 Please take a look and send us an RFQ, and we can supply what is needed.